ffortefct/observability/README.md

 All data sent to Elasticsearch can be visualized in Kibana.

-There're Elastic Agents (deployed as a DaemonSet in every Kubernetes cluster node) which collect cluster metrics from a Kube State Metrics instance.
+There're Elastic Agents (deployed as a DaemonSet) which collect cluster metrics from a Kube State Metrics instance.
 Those agents are managed by a Fleet Server.
-You can manage those agents through Kibana.
+This control is made through Kibana.

 ### Backend Storage Design